scottrsm/tax_assess/README.md

 It uses the data in the *outdata* directory to do so.
 The databases's only table is *taxrec*.

-## Tax assessment analysis
+## Tax Assessment Analysis
-The Jupyter notebook src/Tax_Assessment.ipynb analyzes the SQL-lite database and compares the aggregated returns based on different aggregation and filtering methods.
+The Jupyter notebook src/Tax_Assessment.ipynb analyzes the SQL-lite database and compares, after filtering/cleaning the data, the aggregated returns based on different aggregation methods.